-Mammals have hair or fur, which changes the way an animal looks.
-We find other mammals more appealing than other animals because they can be soft and cuddly.
 Mammals use grooming to connect socially with others.
-They also snuggle up together for warmth or for comfort.
-Regardless of any eroticism or responsiveness, there is a comfort in the proximity of another person’s body.
-The gentle rise and fall of their abdomen, the warmth and softness of their skin are reassuring.
-Affectionate companionship (emotional intimacy) is just as important to most women as sex (physical intimacy) is to men.
+They also snuggle up together for warmth and comfort.
+Regardless of any responsiveness, there is a comfort in the proximity of another person’s body: the gentle rise and fall of their abdomen, the warmth and feel of their skin are reassuring.

 Tell her she’s important to you.
 For a woman to feel the desire for sex, she needs to feel loved, adored and significant.
 (Allan & Barbara Pease 1999)